What we offer

 The Construction (Design and Management) Regulations 2015 came into force on 6 April 2015.
 They place enhanced duties on commercial and domestic clients.
 Their main duties include making suitable arrangements for managing a construction, refurbishment or demolition project and ensuring that a Principal Contractor and Principal Designer are appointed.

-P A Safety Management Limited has the necessary skills, knowledge, experience and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
+P A Safety Management Limited has the necessary skills, knowledge, experience, training and organisational capability to fulfil the role of Principal Designer as set out in the Construction (Design and Management) Regulations 2015.
 We have been accredited by the Association of Project Safety (APS) as a Corporate Member.
-We have demonstrated by assessment complying with ISO 9001:2008 our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
+We have demonstrated by assessment our competence in terms of the Construction (Design and Management) Regulations 2015 as a Principal Designer Practice.
 We have offices based in London and Cambridge but our services are UK-wide.

 Health and Safety

 We know health and safety is a broad area.
 P A Safety Management Limited specialises in health and safety management in the built environment so our services will always be delivered by experts in the field.

 Employers with five or more employees require a health and safety policy in accordance with section 2(3) of the Health and Safety at Work etc Act 1974.
 We specialise in delivering health, safety and welfare policies to contractors that are specifically tailored to their business.
 Our policies are sensible, non-generic and appropriate to company size.
 We can also review and update existing policies instead of re-inventing the wheel.
 Our aim is not only to produce a compliant policy but also provide a living document that contractors will find easy to use when it comes to managing health and safety in their company.